 The Mt.
 Pinos Ranger District's Off-Highway Vehicle area offers over 200 miles of system trails and roads through beautiful scenery and challenging terrain.
 The riding area varies in elevation from 2000 feet near the junction of Fish Creek to 7800 feet on Frazier Mountain with trails ranging in degree of difficulty from novice to advanced.
 Vegetation varies from sagebrush and annual grasses to mixed conifer forests, primarily of pinyon and Jeffery pine.

-Two very special places on the Ojai Ranger District are the Nordhoff Ridge area and the Potrero Seco area.
-These two areas will remain open to public use only if everyone follows the simple rules.
-As the Forest Service has a limited budget, your help in maintaining these areas in their pristine condition is important so that you can have an opportunity to visit them again.
-Both roads have controlled access through a locked gate with a limited number of permits available to maintain this experience.
+The Nordhoff Ridge area area will remain open to public use only if everyone follows the simple rules.
+As the Forest Service has a limited budget, your help in maintaining this area in its pristine condition is important so that you can have an opportunity to visit it again.
+This road has controlled access through a locked gate with a limited number of permits available to maintain this experience.
 We have just doubled the number of permits available in response to public demand, but must ask for everyone's cooperation to ensure future public use of these areas.

 The Santa Lucia Ranger District offers a diversity of outdoor opportunities.
 These lands are yours - to visit, to care for, but most of all, to enjoy.
 What are you waiting for?
 Pack up your family and friends and head for adventure in America's Great Outdoors.
 TheSanta Lucia Ranger District offers a variety of recreational opportunities... hiking and backpacking, trail riding by horse, bicycle, off-highway vehicles, camping and picnicking, and fishing, and don't forget vibrant wildflower displays each spring especially in the Figueroa Recreation Area.